madebyshape/tailwind-css/README.md

 # Tailwind CSS

-This is a boilerplate we use internally for projects.
+This is a boilerplate @MadeByShape use internally for projects.

 It utilises the Tailwind CSS framework, to enable rapid development using utility / helper classes, with a mixture of BEM.

 ## Contents